 Overall stock trends for post recruits can be observed using the abundance index calculated using the geometric mean (solid line; Figure 14) which shows a general increasing trend in the mean abundance of post recruits (scallops \geq 95 mm) from 1992 to 2015 (reaching the highest level on record in 2015).
-This was followed by three years of decreasing values before an increase in 2021 and a slight decrease in 2022.
+This was followed by four years of decreasing values before increasing again in 2021 and 2023 (slight decrease in 2022).